Next Concert / Event

-The Choir is honoured to have been awarded the Queen’s Award for Voluntary Service (QAVS).
+The Choir was honoured to be awarded the Queen’s Award for Voluntary Service (QAVS – the MBE for volunteer groups).

 The Award was presented to the Choir at a special, free concert held at St James Church, Torpoint on Friday 24 August 2018.
 See pictures.

 Check out our special QAVS page.

-Thanks to the whole community and the supportive men’s and ladies’ choirs from all over Cornwall for the generosity which has helped us win the QAVS, the MBE for volunteer groups.
+Our thanks go to the whole community and the supportive men’s and ladies’ choirs from all over Cornwall whose generosity helped us win the Queen’s Award.

-We’re the first men’s choir in the UK to win this, and Cornwall’s only winner in this year 2018.
+We’re the first men’s choir in the UK to win it, and this was Cornwall’s only winner in 2018.

-Our Derriford Oncology equipment appeal has now reached £17,500.
+By early 2020 when our Derriford Oncology equipment appeal was finalised, it had raised in excess of £22,000.
 We could not have done it without you.
 For us, this honour embraces our whole community.

 ON TOUR IN FRANCE 18-24 April 2018